qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 corresponding [entry point attributes](#attributes).
-Since backends may look at the values of the `required_qubits` and `required_results` attributes to determine whether a program can be executed, it is recommended to index qubits and results consecutively such that there are no unused values within these ranges.
+Since backends may look at the values of the `required_qubits` and `required_results` attributes to determine whether a program can be executed, it is recommended to index qubits and results consecutively so that there are no unused values within these ranges.

 ### Qubit and Result Usage